egoist/miku/README.md

 yarn add vue vue-loader vue-template-compiler --dev
 ```

-## How does it work

-Every input file will be processed by miku using webpack, and we also use an `index.html` to load them, you can also pass in an HTML file to override this file, eg: `miku example.js example.html`
+## Static file support

+You can import images and fonts directly, and it will return the path to the file which you can use.

+Note that for `.svg` file it will return its raw content, since we're more likely to use **Inline SVG**.

 ## Advanced usage